Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

 Using Lemma \ref{lma:o1o2} we get an isomorphism

-Thus, we see that an orientation of $\Ker \dbar_{u,\kappa}$ together with an orientation of $T_\kappa \Co_{m+1}$ induces an orientation of $\det \dbar_u$.
-In particular, if $D \dbar_{u,\kappa}$ is an isomorphism and $\dbar_u$ is injective (which is the case for rigid disks with more than one negative punctures), then the orientation is given by a sign $\sigma(u)$ coming from comparing the orientation of $\Coker \dbar_u$ with the orientation of $T_\kappa \Co_{m+1}$ under the isomorphism in \eqref{eq:conf2}.
-This sign is the one that shows up in the signed count of rigid disks in the differential for Legendrian contact homology.
+Thus, we see that an orientation of $\det \dbar_u$ together with an orientation of $T_\kappa \Co_{m+1}$ induces an orientation of $\Ker D\dbar_{u,\kappa}$.
+In particular, if $D \dbar_{u,\kappa}$ is an isomorphism and $\dbar_u$ is injective (which is the case for rigid disks with more than one negative punctures), then the orientation is given by a sign coming from comparing the orientation of $\Coker \dbar_u$ with the orientation of $T_\kappa \Co_{m+1}$ under the isomorphism in \eqref{eq:conf2}.

-In the next subsection we fix an orientation of the space of conformal structures, and we refer to Section \ref{sec:nonpunct} for the definition of the orientation of $\det \dbar_u$ (which will be the capping orientation of $u$).
+In the next subsection we fix an orientation of the space of conformal structures.

 \begin{rmk} If $m \leq 1$, then $\Co_{m+1}$ is empty and we have $ D \dbar_{u, \kappa} = \dbar_{u}$.
 The tangent space of the moduli space of rigid $J$-holomorphic disks at $u$ can then be identified with $\kd_{u}/T \T_{m+1}$, where $\T_{m+1}$ is the space of conformal automorphisms of $D_{m+1}$.
-Here we embed $T \T_{m+1} \subset \kd_{u} $ via $v \mapsto dw \cdot v$, $v \in T \T_{m+1}$.
+Here we embed $T \T_{m+1} \subset \kd_{u} $ via $v \mapsto du \cdot v$, $v \in T \T_{m+1}$.
 We refer to [\cite{orientbok}, Section 3.4.1] for a discussion of how to orient $\T_{m+1}$, and we pick the same orientation as described there.
-The sign $\sigma(u)$ of $u$ then comes from comparing the orientation of $T \T_{m+1}$ with the one of $\kd_{u}$. \end{rmk}
+The sign of $u$ then comes from comparing the orientation of $T \T_{m+1}$ with the one of $\kd_{u}$. \end{rmk}